About Computer Science and Engineering

 Program educational objectives of the Computer Science Program are what the program expects its graduates to attain within three to five years after graduation.
 Graduates of the UTA Computer Science Program will:

-1. Be technically competent and commence a computing career or advanced studies.
+1. Achieve technical competencies to commence a computing career or advanced studies.

 2. Advance in the profession, especially in responsibility for the design of computer-based systems.